 “Martin Wilson live here?” the man said, finally.

 “Yes,” Martin said, coming up behind his daughter, surprised.
-“Yes?”
-That he knew her father’s name was puzzling, at first, but then reassuring.
+“Yes, I'm Martin.”
+That he knew her father’s name was puzzling, at first, but then reassuring to Deanna.

 “I’m Glenn,” he said and waited.
 “Glenn Difeo?”
-He paused and waited and then said, “You don’t remember me, I guess.”
+He paused a moment and waited and then he said, less confidently, “You don’t remember me, I guess.”